sitaramoli/sitaramoli/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on js
+- 🔭 I’m currently working on React.js
-- 🌱 I’m currently learning React Js
+- 🌱 I’m currently learning Node.js
-- 👯 I’m looking to collaborate on Flutter
+- 👯 I’m looking to collaborate on React
 - 📫 How to reach me: sitaramoli1998@gmail.com